scottjames/LightArcade/README.md

 ## Things to try (if time allows):

-  1. Integrate Sound playback, with MP3 decoder/playback.
+  1. Integrate Sound playback, with MP3 decoder/playback; use DFPlayer module.
   2. Use WiFi bridge (with ESP8266) to broadcast high scores, engage users.

 ## The Build